ONEONTA SUSQUEHANNA GREENWAY

 Photo credit: iNaturalist

-Queen Anne’s Lace: aka wild carrot; flat-topped cluster of tiny white flowers, often with a central pink, red, or purple floret; all parts are edible when young; root tastes like mild carrot; caution: plant resembles the deadly poison hemlock.
+Queen Anne’s Lace: non-native; aka wild carrot; flat-topped cluster of tiny white flowers, often with a central pink, red, or purple floret; all parts are edible when young; root tastes like mild carrot; caution: plant resembles the deadly poison hemlock.

 Photo credit: Rick Bunting